 Vlachopoulos et al’s study of athletic sports compared osteogenic soccer against non-osteogenic sports (swimming and cycling) and with a small control group of 14 active boys who did not participate in any sports (soccer, swimming or cycling) for more than three hours per week or in the three years prior to study commencing (24).
-The detailed behaviour of the controls’ activities was not elucidated further in the study.
-As such, the control group may have included weight-bearing high impact activities at a sufficiently high level to impact the assessed bone measures (although the control group’s daily moderate-to-vigorous physical activity (MVPA) levels were similar to the swimming group) .

 Gomez-Bruton et al’s study of swimmers were compared with a control group who had neither performed in any aquatic sports on a regular basis nor participated in any other sport activity for more than three hours a week (23).
-The control group’s past history of sports participation was not presented .
-Madic et al’s study on boys’ soccer activity was compared to that of young boys not actively engaged in sport, aside from 90 minutes per week of PA at school; exact details of other activity that may have been engaged in was not elucidated (28).
-Yung et al’s university male athletes were compared to a sedentary group who did not participate in exercise .
-No other details were presented for the sedentary group’s other activity levels (26).
+Madic et al’s study on boys’ soccer activity was compared to that of young boys not actively engaged in sport, aside from 90 minutes per week of PA at school (28).
+Yung et al’s university male athletes were compared to a sedentary group who did not participate in exercise (26).
 In the study by Mentzel et al (2005), athletes were compared to local reference data of 3,299 healthy Caucasian children and adolescents obtained from an earlier study by the same author (27).
 The two studies used the same conditions and same device, although details of the reference population’s past sports history or PA level was not reported (29).
-Nurmi-Lawton et al’s gymnasts were compared to controls who were involved in normal activities (including walking to school and physical education classes at school) for an average of 2.6 hours weekly and not engaged in sports that required all year training at competition level; although two of the controls were competitive swimmers but were included in their analysis as they considered swimming sport to be a non-weight-bearing activity (25).
-The potential high activity levels of the control participants from Vlachopoulos et al’s and Gomez-Bruton et al’s study maybe potentially equated to Mentzel et al’s sports participants (23, 24, 27).
+Nurmi-Lawton et al’s gymnasts were compared to controls who were involved in normal activities (including walking to school and physical education classes at school) for an average of 2.6 hours weekly and not engaged in sports that required all year training at competition level (25).
+The potential sporting activity levels of the control participants from Vlachopoulos et al’s and Gomez-Bruton et al’s studies, which reached a maximum of 3 hours per week, may potentially equate to the sporting activity of Mentzel et al’s participants, as this study included participants from a sports college that trained less than participants in other studies (23, 24, 27).

 Bone measurement results

-The authors found consistent evidence of benefit of weight bearing activity on heel ultrasound in the studies included. ;gymnasts (Nurmi- Lawton)Madic et al’s study of male soccer players reported significant differences in cQUS between soccer players and controls (28).
+Overall, high impact weight bearing sports such as soccer playing and gymnastics or dancing were associated with the greatest benefits for bone health (Table 2).
+Swimmers and cyclists were not at any apparent bone advantage compared to controls.
+Hence Madic et al’s study of male soccer players reported significant differences in cQUS between soccer players and controls (28).
 Yung et al’s study found weight bearing and high impact exercise to be associated with higher QUS parameters.
 In particular, soccer players and dancers had significantly greater BUA, VOS and SI than swimmers and the sedentary control group (26).
-In Vlachopoulos et al’s study, only soccer players had statistically greater cQUS ultrasound parameter SI compared to swimmers, cyclists and controls at baseline (24).
+In Vlachopoulos et al’s study, soccer players had statistically greater cQUS ultrasound parameter SI compared to swimmers, cyclists and controls at baseline (24).

 Similarly, Gomez-Bruton et al’s gender study compared swimmers with controls and found no significant differences in any cQUS parameters when measuring the non-dominant calcaneus between any of the groups (23).
-Mentzel et al’s study showed significant differences between cQUS SOS and BUA between the sports students (a mixed gender study of 177 children aged 11 to 18) and the reference group (27).
+In the only study to compare a very wide range of sporting activities, and with attendant power considerations for that reason, Mentzel et al’s study showed significant differences between cQUS SOS and BUA between the sports students (a mixed gender study of 177 children aged 11 to 18) and the reference group but direct sporting comparisons were more challenging(27).